danial41-design/kitaphana/README.md

-# Kitaphana (Library)
+Library data management

 ### Project Overview
-Kitaphana is a library management application developed in Java.
+Library data management is a library management application developed in Java.
 It allows users to register, log in, browse available books, borrow books, and manage their profiles.
 The application interacts with a PostgreSQL database to store and retrieve information about users and books.

 ### Key Features
 1. User Management